abarua-ce/abarua.github.io/README.md

 ## Blog
 I write about [topics of interest], share tutorials, and provide insights on [related subjects].
 Visit the [Blog] section to read more.
 ## Contact
-Feel free to reach out to me through the [Contact](https://yourusername.github.io/contact) form on my website or email me directly at `your.email@example.com`.
+Feel free to reach out to me through the [Contact](https://yourusername.github.io/contact) form on my website or email me directly at 'abarua4@lsu.edu`

-## Acknowledgements
-- [Jekyll](https://jekyllrb.com/) - The static site generator used for this website
-- [Bootstrap](https://getbootstrap.com/) - For the responsive design framework